-And how come nationwide chains like Home Depot get to be immune from the lock-down?—while small businesses go extinct!
+And how come nationwide chains like Walmart, Target, and Home Depot get to be immune from the lock-down?—while small businesses go extinct!

 Fascism has come to America in the guise of a nationwide lock-down over a make-believe virus!
 It’s all a hoax!
 Except for the microchips in the nasal swabs—those are real!

 When you test positive for Covids—and you will—the authorities will remove from your household all non-infected persons—including your kids—who will be relocated to virus-free green zones—for their safety and protection!
-And then you will be relocated to a Covid Detention Facility, (“CDF”).
+And then you will be relocated to a Covid Detention Center, (“CDC”).

 Wake up!
 N-95 is not a respirator—it’s a mind control device!
-Wear it and flaunt your submission to the state-run media!
+Wear it and flaunt your submission to the state!
 Before long, they’ll insist on immunity passports to shop at the grocery store!

 And then they’ll unleash 7 billion Covinator vaccines—for 7.5 billion people—because they want a sustainable world population with just 500 million remaining!